Hedonic Prices and Quality Adjusted Price Indices Powered by AI: Introduction

-There is also a body of research on using scanner data to construct measurements of inflation, notably, see \cite{handbury}, \cite{ivancic2011scanner}, \cite{diewertfox2022substitution}, and \cite{office_of_national_statistics_using_2020}.
-We contribute to this development in bring AI-based hedonic prices that economists can employ together with approaches in these studies.
-Finally, in related work using online price data \citet{cavallo2017are} finds that online prices are identical to their offline counterparts about 70\% of the time (on average across countries). \citet{gorodnichenko2017price}, \citet{cavallo2018scraped} and \citet{gorodnichenko2018price} find that online prices change more frequently than offline prices, thereby responding to competition more promptly.
-Also, they exhibit stronger pass-through in response to nominal-exchange-rate movements than prices found in official CPI data.
-Results such as these have implications for the price stickiness literature and the law of one price, as \citet{cavallo2018more}, \citet{cavallo2016billion}, \citet{gorodnichenko2017price} and \citet{gorodnichenko2018price} illustrate.
-The results also highlight the potential usefulness of electronic real-time data and derived price indices like ours.
+In related work using online price data, \citet{cavallo2017are} finds that online prices are identical to their offline counterparts about 70\% of the time (on average across countries). \citet{gorodnichenko2017price}, \citet{cavallo2018scraped} and \citet{gorodnichenko2018price} find that online prices change more frequently than offline prices, thereby responding to competition more promptly.
+These papers also find that online prices exhibit stronger pass-through in response to nominal exchange-rate movements than prices found in official CPI data; such results have important implications for the price stickiness literature and the law of one price.
+These results also highlight the potential benefit of real-time, electronic data and derived price indices like ours.

+Since the circulation of an earlier version of this manuscript as a CEMMAP Working Paper \citep{bajari2019hedonic}, there has been substantial and very promising research that adapts our methods to other, publicly available data sources, with the ultimate aim of complimenting or improving national statistics.
+Of particular note are the working papers of \citet{cafarella2023using} and \citet{ehrlich2023quality}, both of which discuss the use of ML-based hedonic indices with point-of-sale scanner data.